goalmeida05/HECATE/README.md

 ## Repository Structure

+├── CD08/                 # Datasets used for training and testing and the respective model

-├── DATASETS/              # Datasets used for training and testing
+├── CD09/                 # Datasets used for training and testing and the respective model

-├── PERFORMANCE/           # Performance metrics for each dataset

-├── RESULTS/               # Prediction results on each dataset
+├── Independent/          # The independent dataset

-├── PERSEU-MODEL.pkl       # Trained model for CPP classification

-├── PERSEU-EFFICIENCY.pkl  # Efficiency prediction model

-├── PERSEUcpp.py           # Main script: feature extraction, model training, and prediction
+├── HecatePEP.py           # Main script: feature extraction, model training, and prediction

-├── aminos.json            # Amino acid group and ID mappings

 ├── utils.py               # Helper functions for feature extraction

-├── wrong predicted sequences.csv

-├── tests-results.csv

-├── cpp-test.fasta         # Example file for testing

 └── README.md              # This file